-Situated in the hub of Cape Town on Greenmarket Square, the Michaelis Collection is housed in the former City Hall (the Old Town House), which was built in 1755 in the Cape Rococo style.
+Situated in the hub of Cape Town on Greenmarket Square, the Old Town House houses the Michaelis Collection.
+The building was formerly the City Hall, built in 1755 in the Cape Rococo style.

 Donated by Sir Max Michaelis in 1914, the Michaelis collection consists of a world-renowned selection of Netherlandish art from the seventeenth-century Golden Age.
 There are works by Frans Hals, Jan Steen, Jacob van Ruisdael, Anthony van Dyck and numerous others.